reselbob/fatjenkins/README.md

 ## Usage

-Once you get Fat Jenkins up and running as Docker container, you can learn how to create a pipeline in the tutorial found, [here](create-pipeline.md).
+Once you get Fat Jenkins up and running as a Docker container, you can learn how to create a Jenkins Pipeline job in the tutorial found, [here](create-pipeline.md).